spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_managed_identity.md

 Hardcoding the IDs actually makes your script more resilient.
 If Key Vault has an outage or a latency spike, your script can still start because it already knows where to "knock" (the IDs) to get its token.

+Managed Identities do not work from local machines.
+The snippet you referenced says the token is retrieved "based on the environment where the code runs."
+Because your local laptop isn't an "Azure compute resource" (like a VM or a Runbook worker), it doesn't have the internal plumbing to talk to the Entra ID identity service.

 ![compare old and new way](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/az-automation-runbook-and-choices/images/managed_identity_compare.png)

 One Small Best Practice